 - Additional confectioners' sugar

 - In a large bowl, combine 2 cups flour and confectioners' sugar; cut in butter until mixture resembles coarse crumbs.
-Pat into a greased 13-in. x 9-in. baking pan.Bake at 350° for 20 minutes or until lightly browned.
+Pat into a greased 13x9-in. baking pan.Bake at 350° for 20 minutes or until lightly browned.

-- In a large bowl, whisk the eggs, sugar, lime juice and peel until frothy.
+- In a large bowl, whisk the eggs, sugar, lime juice and zest until frothy.
 Combine the baking powder and remaining flour; whisk into egg mixture.
 Pour over hot crust.

 - Bake for 20-25 minutes or until light golden brown.
 Cool on a wire rack.
 Dust with confectioners' sugar.
 Cut into squares.
 Yield: 3 dozen.

 "My family loves these bars.
 I made them again last night for a birthday party.
 I did a couple of changes to enhance the fresh citrus flavor, by adding a juice of one lemon in addition to the lime juice and finely chopped the zest of 3 limes and 1 lemon.
 Received rave reviews stating they were the best citrus bars ever made.
 Maybe this will help those that find the bars lacking in fresh flavor, although I think the original recipe is very good!"